-Gloucestershire ICS partnered with Attain to catalyse their outpatient transformation programme through an exemplar programme involving 4 specialities.
+Gloucestershire ICS and Attain were shortlisted for their partnership to catalyse their outpatient transformation programme through an exemplar programme involving 4 specialities.
 Not only did the work inform Trust business plans, it also had immediate and measurable impact to reduce waste and improve patient access.

-Surrey & Sussex Cancer Alliance partnered with Attain to assess the current and future demand and capacity for key cancer diagnosis tests.
+Attain and Surrey & Sussex Cancer Alliance were shortlisted for an HSJ Partnership Award for their work assessing the current and future demand and capacity for key cancer diagnosis tests.
 Attain created a tool to help partners understand issues and model the impact of a range of plans to increase capacity.
 The shared understanding enabled leaders to get behind the development of a rapid diagnostic service across Alliance footprint.

 Attain shortlisted in CIPS Supply Management Awards 2018